renaissance-publishing/renaissance/content/chapters/25-common-hazards.md

 Characters who get inadequate food, water or rest may suffer from *deprivation.*

-Characters can survive without food for one day per point of DUR—although they begin to suffer significant penalties before they starve to death.
+Characters can survive without food for one day per point of DUR—although they begin to suffer significant penalties long before they starve to death.

-- After going a full day without food, they suffer a -10 penalty from hunger.
+- After going a full day without food, they suffer a -10 penalty to all tests from hunger.
 - After going DUR÷5 days without food, the penalties worsen to -20.
-- After going another DUR÷5 days without food, the penalties worsen to -30, and their suffer WT DV (which causes a wound).
+- After going another DUR÷5 days without food, the penalties worsen to -30, and the character suffers WT DV (which causes a wound).
 Most damage mitigations (including armor) do not apply to this damage.
 - After going another DUR÷5 days without food, they suffer another WT DV (as before), and they are *debilitated;* they are lethargic and in pain, they likely cannot stand, and they may be unconscious or delirious.
 At this point, any significant physical action requires an *Endure Physical Hardship* test.
 - After another DUR÷5 days, they loose consciousness (and take WT DV), and
-- DUR÷5 days later, they are die.
+- DUR÷5 days later, they die.

-Characters can survive for DUR÷10 days without water.
+Most characters can survive for three days without water.

 - After the first day, they suffer a -20 penalty from thirst.
 - After the second day, the penalty increases to -30, and they take WT DV.
 - After the third day, they die.

-Characters who go without adequate sleep will suffer exhaustion and delirium.
+Most characters who go without adequate sleep will suffer exhaustion and delirium.

-- After a night without sleep, characters suffer a -10 penalty to all actions.
+- After a night without sleep, characters suffer a -10 penalty to all tests.
 - After a second night, the penalty increases to -20.
 - After a third night, the penalty increases to -30.
 - After a fourth night, characters will struggle to act.
 They will fall asleep very easily, will be difficult to rouse, and will be in extremely poor mental condition.
 Physical strain will put them at risk of heart failure (requiring an *Endure Physical Hardship* test).
 They will also incur TT SV, which will automatically impost a *trauma*.